 All ages are welcome to attend!
 Children should be accompanied by an adult at all times, as the venue is public.

 How can I contact the organizer with any questions?

 Please contact the Walnut Creek Baha’i Community via the following email address with thoughts or questions: firstname.lastname@example.org

 Do I have to bring a printed ticket to the event?

 Yes!
 There is limited seating available.
 Registration is based on first come first serve.
-The tickets will be mailed to your address.

 Will there be food?

 There will be light refreshments, but we encourage you to eat a hearty meal before you come to the event.

 Is there a dress code?

 Yes, business casual or your national costume.